Start Printed Page 38061

-(i) The extent to which the proposed project represents an exceptional approach to the priority or priorities established for the competition.
+(ii) The extent to which the proposed project represents an exceptional approach to the priority or priorities established for the competition.
+(15 points)

 (i) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks.

-(ii) The adequacy of mechanisms for ensuring high-quality products and services from the proposed project.
+(ii) The adequacy of procedures for ensuring feedback and continuous improvement in the operation of the proposed project.